SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Introduction

-In an effort to exploit these increasingly rich observational datasets, we introduced in a companion paper the {\tt SE3D} framework \citep[][hereafter R25]{Ramnichal2025}. {\tt SE3D} aims to ingest both SED and structural information of galaxies, to infer their spatial distribution of stellar populations and dust.
+In an effort to exploit these increasingly rich observational datasets, we introduced in a companion paper the {\tt SE3D} framework \citep[][hereafter R26]{Ramnichal2026}. {\tt SE3D} aims to ingest both Spectral Energy Distribution (SED) and structural information of galaxies, to infer their spatial distribution of stellar populations and dust.
 As such, the method goes beyond conventional SED modelling \citep[see][for a review]{Conroy2013} and is more akin to approaches that adopt 3D dust radiative transfer (RT) to self-consistently model the emerging emission from a galaxy composed of a distribution of sources embedded in a dusty medium \citep[e.g.,][]{Popescu2000,Popescu2011,Efstathiou2000,Efstathiou2022,Williams2019,Verstocken2020,Nersesian2020}.
 One key distinction with respect to the latter is the use of a machine learning (ML) emulator.
-Once trained on a set of actual RT calculations, the emulator is capable of translating a set of input parameters defining the physical make-up of a galaxy to the corresponding output observables, i.e., wavelength-dependent fluxes, sizes and light profiles (see R25 for details).
+Once trained on a set of actual RT calculations, the emulator is capable of translating a set of input parameters\footnote{Input parameters include the stellar and dust mass content, parameters describing the spatial distributions of these respective components including their size, thickness and radial density profile, the star formation history (log-normal at any radius) and gradient thereof, and viewing angle under which the galaxy is observed.
+For a full description, we refer the reader to Table 1 in R26. } defining the physical make-up of a galaxy to the corresponding output observables, i.e., wavelength-dependent fluxes, half-light radii and light profiles (see R26 for details).
+In this context, we use the term Spectral Distribution (SD) to refer to the characterisation of the wavelength dependence of any such observable.
+If referring specifically to the wavelength dependence of a measure of galaxy structure (e.g., its effective radius or S\'{e}rsic index), we will use the term Spectral Structural Distribution.
 The emulator's computational efficiency then allows its use within a Bayesian fitting routine.
+The data being fit to would nominally comprise both the galaxy-integrated SED (i.e., flux SD) as well as the available Spectral Structural Distributions (e.g., size and S\'{e}rsic index SDs).